browc1513/sMDT_fpga_arndt/Readme.md

-# SMDT_FPGA xadc_dual Branch
+# SMDT_FPGA single_counter Branch
-This branch contains the code for the dual channel digital readout by Basys3.
+This branch contains the code for the single channel readout by Basys3.

 ## Prerequisites
 If you are not familiar with FPGA, The tutorial branch is here for veiw.